Typeaway14/TYRBO-on-terminal/README.md

-# TYRBO
+# TYRBO-on-terminal

-Tyrbo: The Typing Test with a Twist!
+The terminal based version of TYRBO which is compatible with Linux and Windows both!

-Developed as part of the 2nd semester project by inirah02, Typeaway14 and gayathrimanoj2003!
+TYRBO-on-terminal wishes to be an installable package someday and is currently under development.